Japanese destroyer Arashi: Design and description

 The Kagerō class was an enlarged and improved version of the preceding Asashio class.
 Their crew numbered 240 officers and enlisted men.
 The ships measured 118.5 m overall, with a beam of 10.8 m and a draft of 3.76 m.
 They displaced 2065 t at standard load and 2529 t at deep load.
 The ships had two Kampon geared steam turbines, each driving one propeller shaft, using steam provided by three Kampon water-tube boilers.
 The turbines were rated at a total of 52000 shp for a designed speed of 35 kn.
 The ships had a range of 5000 nmi at a speed of 18 kn.

 The main armament of the Kagerō class consisted of six Type 3 127 mm guns in three twin-gun turrets, one superfiring pair aft and one turret forward of the superstructure.
 They were built with four Type 96 25 mm anti-aircraft guns in two twin-gun mounts, but more of these guns were added over the course of the war.
 The ships were also armed with eight 610 mm torpedo tubes for the oxygen-fueled Type 93 "Long Lance" torpedo in two quadruple traversing mounts; one reload was carried for each tube.
 Their anti-submarine weapons comprised 16 depth charges.

 Construction and career

+Arashi started construction on 4 May 1939, she was launched on 22 April 1940, completed on 25 November 1940, and after a series of trial runs was finally commissioned on 27 January 1941.
+Mishaps immediately ensued as writing the name of the destroyer Yamakaze backwards in kanji could be read as Arashi, leading to a mix up in the mail delivered to the two destroyers before the issue was sorted out.

+From March to July of 1941, Arashi's three immediate sisterships were commissioned, leading to the forming of destroyer division 4; Arashi being appointed as Captain Aruga Kosaku's flagship of the squadron (Arashi, Hagikaze, Nowaki, Maikaze), while personal responsibility of Arashi fell on the shoulders of Commander Watanabe Yasumasa.
+By the time Arashi was finally in command of a 4-ship division with the commissioning of Maikaze on 15 July 1941, the Pacific War was only months away, leading to a very short interwar career consisting of various training duties in preparation for war.